-How an Email Marketer Can Become a Trusted Sender
+How Email Marketer Becomes a Trusted Sender

 A trusted sender is someone who has explicit permission from recipients to send them emails.